FalsePattern/zig-glfw/README.md

 ## Community maintained

 The [Mach engine](https://machengine.org/) project no longer uses GLFW, and so this project is now community-maintained.
 Pull requests are welcome and will be reviewed.
-The project will still target [nominated Zig versions](https://machengine.org/docs/nominated-zig/) (and may incidentally work with other Zig versions) but may not see regular updates as it is no longer a Mach project (see [hexops/mach#1166](https://github.com/hexops/mach/issues/1166)).

 Some old documentation is available at https://machengine.org/v0.4/pkg/mach-glfw/ (most of which is replicated below).